utah-cs3550-fa25/assignments/hw3.md

 - A `prep_time_minutes`, `cook_time_minutes`, and `serves` fields
 - An `author` and an optional `copied_from` field (another `Recipe` which the current one was copied from)
+  - We are treating this site like a kind of shareable but personal cookbook, so if a user deletes their account we should delete their recipes.
 - An optional `featured_on` date (null for recipes that haven't been featured)